-- To contribute to keeping the study programmes top-of-mind with the target group and creating brand preference for the IT University. - To contribute to making the target group aware of the wide range of subjects offered (from design and ethnography over hard core coding to hard core business studies). - To contribute to greater awareness of the relevant USPs of the IT University (e.g. that education from the IT University will in fact increase the individual candidate's career potential; that a course at the IT University may contribute to increased technical and financial bottom-line profit of the organisation; that a course at the IT University is not just a bunch of courses in what IT people know already but substantial professional upgrading; that students develop great flexibility by completing supplementary training or a part-time programme at the IT University; that studies at the IT University is a way of kick-starting/re-starting/maintaining one's professional enthusiasm as an IT professional; and that a wide range of programmes are offered, from management over business studies to communication studies).

-- To give the target group a clear-cut reason to believe in the benefits of choosing a course at the IT University e.g. by ensuring clear differentiation towards other educational offers in the market (see below regarding the positioning strategy). - To contribute to a presentation of the study programmes in a way that appeals and is relevant to the target group by providing descriptions and course names that are easy to decode in an expedient manner, reflect the contents and send a signal of value to the company.
+- To contribute to keeping the study programmes top-of-mind with the target group and creating brand preference for the IT University. - To contribute to making the target group aware of the wide range of subjects offered (from design and ethnography over hard core coding to hard core business studies). - To contribute to greater awareness of the relevant USPs of the IT University (e.g. that education from the IT University will increase the individual candidate's career potential; that a course at the IT University may contribute to increased technical and financial bottom-line profit of the organisation; that a course at the IT University is not just a bunch of courses in what IT people know already but substantial professional upgrading; that studies at the IT University is a way of kick-starting/re-starting/maintaining one's professional enthusiasm as an IT professional; and that a wide range of programmes are offered, from management over business studies to communication studies). - To give the target group a clear-cut reason to believe in the benefits of choosing a course at the IT University e.g. by ensuring clear differentiation towards other educational offers in the market (see below regarding the positioning strategy). - To contribute to a presentation of the study programmes in a way that appeals and is relevant to the target group by providing descriptions and course names that are easy to decode in an expedient manner, reflect the contents and send a signal of value to the company.